DaveP80/chrome-chessextension/ReadME.md

 This program gives top stockfish move advice on any actively playing game on chess.com and lichess.org.
-Click the "Move Advise" button to get a great hint.
+Click the "Move Advice" button to get a great hint.

 ## Bonus